notkarenyi/accessibility-demo/README.md

 ![Photoshop properties panel: Hue (a range covering ROYGBIV), luminance (brightness), and saturation ("colorfulness")](resources/hsl.png)

-What we're mainly addressing here is luminance contrast, since high hue contrast without high luminance contrast is usually not good.
-Take the following example of green text on a red background.
-Even though red and green have very different hues, you can see that the effect is still pretty unpleasant.
+What we're mainly addressing here is luminance contrast, since high hue contrast doesn't help if luminance contrast is still low.
+To illustrate, take the following example of green text on a red background.
+Even though red and green have very different hues, you can see that the end result is pretty unpleasant.

 ![Red text on green background.
 A desaturated version of the image is even more difficult to read.](resources/contrast-calculation.png)

 What's up with the second image?
 That's what would happen if you sucked all the color out of the red and the green.
-This desaturated example shows why green on red was so ugly: it's because the two colors are too similar in luminance!
+This desaturated example shows why the first image was so ugly: it's because the two colors are too similar in luminance!
 That's what makes noncontrasting colors hard to read.

 In the real world, bad color contrast can be hard to spot.
 Thankfully, you don't have to calculate any ratios yourself.
 Color-contrast checkers help us make sure that our text and visual elements pass standards.